System: Mega Drive

 The Retro Looney Verdict

-Desert Strike on the Mega Drive is like a chip butty with chilli sauce: hot, hazardous, and horribly moreish, blending shooter smarts with sandy spectacle that scorched the charts.
-It’s the isometric icon that turned helis into heroes.
-Sure, the fuel fumbles and mission muddles can mire your momentum, but that’s like griping your kebab’s got grit.
-Strafe in for a retro raid that’ll leave you saluting the screen.
+Desert Strike: Return to the Gulf on the Mega Drive is like a chip butty with chilli sauce: hot, hazardous, and irresistibly moreish.
+It blends shooter smarts with sandy spectacle, defining the genre for a generation.
+Sure, fuel fumbles and mission muddles can mire your mood, but that’s like complaining your kebab has grit.
+Strap in for a retro raid that’ll leave you saluting the screen.